 In this post, I’m not going to share His full answer to me, because my answer would be different than yours.
 My answer is mine and mine alone.
 That’s what relationship is: completely individual.
 Which one of us would want a textbook formula in our most personal relationships?
 Methods are cold and calculated, void of heart.
 We all want relationships out of the interaction of relating—natural, free flowing and personal.

 There’s one thing I will share about what He said in response to my question.
-It’s something we explored on an upcoming podcast.
+It’s something we explored on a past podcast.
 One of the major areas where God has relationship with us is in the working of the cross into our daily lives.
 It’s finding Him in my daily cross and experiencing His Resurrected Life.

 He has set up a platform with my name on it.
 It’s my life.
 There may be multitudes of people in my life participating on my platform, but ultimately the stage is set for Him and me alone.
 He’s the only solution for all of my life quandaries.
 And it’s only in relationship with Him that these dilemmas will be resolved and I’ll enter my destiny.